Making plans for The Narrows Zion Hike? These must-know tourist tips will help you make the most of your Zion Canyon Hike on the Virgin River.

 8. BRING A DRY BAG

-The deepest part of the hike for us was right near the beginning and the water got up almost to my waist, and the water level was lower than normal when we were there!
+The deepest part of the water for us was right near where the hike begins which got up almost to my waist, and the water level was lower than normal when we were there!

 Out of the 5 of us in our family, 2 of us fell and got soaked!

-Moral of these wet stories…bring a dry bag!
+The moral of these wet stories…bring a dry bag or waterproof backpack!

-We simply put any valuables (phones, snacks, and money) in a Ziploc bag, but if you want professional-grade dry bags, you can purchase them from Amazon or at your local sports/outdoor recreation store.
-Both The Sea to Summit Dry Bag and Sea to Summit Waterproof Backpack get great reviews!
+Since we are not professional hikers, we simply put any valuables (phones, snacks, and money) in a sealed Ziploc bag, but if you want professional-grade dry bags, you can purchase them from Amazon or at your local sports/outdoor recreation store.

 9. KNOW BEFORE YOU GO!!